 Policy And Legal Issues

 Focus on how regulatory policy and pending legislation at state and federal levels will influence direction and growth of markets and investments.
 Legal issues impacting markets.

 - The Future of Renewable Portfolio Standards and REC Markets

 What states are watering down their requirements and what states are ratcheting them up?
-What strategies are being employed by ALEC and others to undercut the RPS?
 Are there opportunities to expand renewable mandates/goals beyond renewable portfolio standards, such as 111(d), community renewables, others?
 What is the opportunity for technologies like storage, electric vehicles (EVs) and solar heating and cooling to contribute?

-Learn about challenges facing voluntary markets, including bifurcating RECs, parallel accounting, and discuss tactics to explain and defend market integrity.
+Learn about policy and market challenges facing the voluntary and compliance markets, and tactics to support and communicate market integrity and impact.